Justification of Red List Category

 The population is suspected to be stable although predation by invasive species, human disturbance, marine pollution and stochastic events may cause future declines.

-Hydrobates tristrami breeds in the Hawaiian archipelago (USA), on Nihoa (2,000-3,000 pairs), Necker, French Frigate Shoals (max 280 pairs), Laysan (500-2,500 pairs), Pearl and Hermes Reef (1,000-2,000 pairs), and may also breed on Midway, Lisianski and Kure (Rauzon et al. 1985, Harrison 1990, Enticott and Tipling 1997, Baker et al. 1997, McClelland et al. 2008).
-It also breeds on a few small predator-free islets of the Bonin and Izu Islands, Japan (McClelland et al. 2008), including six islands in the Bonin group, three of which were newly identified as part of a survey that concluded in 2005.
-They were not detected on the Volcano Islands, where the species bred before WWII (Chiba et al. 2007).
-These estimates suggest that the world population is no greater than 30,000 birds, including 10,000 pairs (Brooke 2004).
-This species is difficult to monitor due to its high sensitivity to human disturbance during the incubation phase (Marks and Leasure 1992) and due to its habit of breeding in the winter months when access to its remote breeding colonies is more difficult.
-Little is known about its post-breeding dispersal, but some move north to the seas east of Japan (Carboneras 1992a, Enticott and Tipling 1997).
+Hydrobates tristrami breeds in the Hawaiian archipelago (U.S.A.) on Nihoa (2,000-3,000 pairs), Necker, French Frigate Shoals (max 280 pairs), Laysan (500-2,500 pairs), Pearl and Hermes Reef (1,000-2,000 pairs), and may also breed on Midway, Lisianski and Kure (Rauzon et al. 1985, Harrison 1990, Baker et al. 1997, Enticott and Tipling 1997, McClelland et al. 2008).
+It also breeds on a few small predator-free islets of the Bonin and Izu Islands, Japan (McClelland et al. 2008), including six islands in the Bonin group, three of which were newly identified in 2005.
+The species is not recorded on the Volcano Islands, where it bred before the Second World War (Chiba et al. 2007).
+The global population is likely no greater than 30,000 birds, including 10,000 pairs (Brooke 2004).
+The species is difficult to monitor due to its high sensitivity to human disturbance during the incubation phase (Marks and Leasure 1992) and due to its habit of breeding in the winter months, when access to its remote breeding colonies is more difficult.
+Little is known about its post-breeding dispersal, but some move north to the seas east of Japan (Carboneras 1992, Enticott and Tipling 1997).

 The species feeds while pattering on the sea surface, principally consuming squid and fish (Brooke 2004).
 It nests in burrows in sand or guano, under clumps of vegetation or in recesses in scree (Brooke 2004).
 In Hawaii, first egg laying occurs in December with the last chicks fledging in June (McClelland et al. 2008).
 The species has been known to live for at least 14 years (Marks and Leasure 1992).